j-schneble/3js-Animation/README.md

 npm install
 ```

-Finally, start a development server to run the project:
+Start a development server to run the project:
 ```bash
 npm start
 ```